carpentrycon/carpentryconhome-proposals/README.md

 ![](https://img.shields.io/badge/-session_other-e8963e.svg)

 #### status
-Label your proposal with
+Proposals that are work in progress will be labelled
 ![](https://img.shields.io/badge/-WIP-94a5e0.svg)
-when it is still work in progress.
-Change the label to
+The lable will be changed to
 ![](https://img.shields.io/badge/-ready_for_review-94a5e0.svg)
-if you want us to review it.
+when ready to be reviewed.

 We will change it to
 ![](https://img.shields.io/badge/-under_reaview-94a5e0.svg) when we start the review process, and change again to